 Environmental carcinogens – including radiation as well as toxic (and estrogenic) chemicals and poisons – have become ubiquitous.
 These factors in combination with a very large increase in consumption of the polyunsaturated fats (and the addition of numerous other poisonous ingredients added to foods) and exposure to many other lifestyle stressors are the most likely factors causing the rising incidence of cancer and related degenerative diseases.

-From a genuinely biological perspective it looks like sugar restriction not only does not protect against cancer, but instead speeds up its development, encouraging its growth and worsening outcomes.
+From a genuinely biological perspective it looks like sugar restriction not only does not protect against cancer, but instead can speed up its development, encourage its growth and worsen outcomes.

 “Altered cellular metabolism is a hallmark of cancer…exosomes act as a source of metabolite cargo carrying lactate, acetate, amino acids, TCA cycle intermediates, and lipids; and these metabolites are utilized by recipient cancer cells for proliferation…”

-A diet limiting overall fat intake, including sufficient protein – from things like skim milk and gelatin and a few other high quality sources – as well as plenty of sugar – from sweet, ripe, juicy fruits and fruit juices, honey and white sugar – is one reasonable approach to lowering cortisol and the polyunsaturated free fatty acids, reducing lactate and levels of circulating amino acids as well as other inflammatory substances, and might one day be accepted as being an important part of a scientifically rational approach to protection from the spread of cancer and a variety of related diseases.
+A diet limiting overall fat intake, and including sufficient protein (from skim milk and gelatin) as well as plenty of sugar from sweet, ripe, juicy fruits, fruit juice, honey and white sugar, is one reasonable approach to lowering exposure to cortisol, polyunsaturated free fatty acids, lactate, harmful amino acids as well as other inflammatory substances, and might one day be accepted as being an important part of a scientifically rational approach to protection from the spread of cancer and related diseases.

 “Lifestyle factors, including diet, play an important role in the survival of cancer patients…we show that a high-fat ketogenic diet…enhanced tumor growth potential…providing insights into the design of conceptualized “precision diets” that may prevent or delay tumor progression…”